nay-hey/soi_webdev/README.md

 - **Home page:** This is the landing page from where you can access all other pages.
 - **About Us:** This page provides some information about the library and contains links to four sub-pages.
 - **Login page:** This can be accessed by clicking the login button in the header.
 It validates user credentials and has two seperate sections for admin and student.
-- **Admin Dashboard:** Log in with librarian credentials to manage books and members.
+- **Admin Dashboard:** Log in with librarian credentials to manage books and members and access other special features.
-- **Student Dashboard:** Log in with member credentials to search for books and view borrowing history.
+- **Student Dashboard:** Log in with member credentials to access several features like searching for books and viewing borrowing history.

 ### Screenshots
 ![Home Page](/home.png)